-In the event of not making the annual awards, or any portion of them, the money is to accumulate until it shall amount to the sum of \$500, when it shall be awarded, by vote of the Faculty, as the result of a competition in Composition upon a given subject, to the successful student for a three months' summer trip abroad, to in17 clude certain specified places and galleries, and for the special study of Composition.
+In the event of not making the annual awards, or any portion of them, the money is to accumulate until it shall amount to the sum of \$500, when it shall be awarded, by vote of the Faculty, as the result of a competition in Composition upon a given subject, to the successful student for a three months' summer trip abroad, to include certain specified places and galleries, and for the special study of Composition.

-Through the liberality of the Chairman of the Committee on Instruction, annual prizes of \$15 and \$10 have been founded for the best and second best groups of original studies made from living animals.
+Through the liberality of a member of the Board of Directors annual prizes of \$15 and \$10 have been founded for the best and second best groups of original studies made from living animals.
 These prizes are open to all students of the Academy.